UplandsDynamic/simple-stock-management/README.md

 # Simple Stock Management - Server Component

+## Development Funding

+If anyone is using this app in production & wants to toss me some Ethereum, my address is: 0x2b712c714BDE6d34CB13031b3a5AbA94FDaA93ac

 ## About

 This a demo/prototype repository for the server component of the Simple Stock Management stock and inventory system.
 It is built using web technologies, with a client/server architecture.
 The repository for the frontend app component is at: https://github.com/Aninstance/simple-stock-management-frontend